 As CAs, we tend to equate numbers with facts and we make decisions accordingly.
 However, morality is subjective and ethics invariably involves shades of grey.
 Navigating through these shades of grey requires emotional intelligence and empathy.

-So, mastering the role was initially a struggle, but a repetitive revision of my decisions and the way I arrive at those decisions offered me the chance to reorient myself in the role.
+So, mastering the role was initially a struggle, but a repetitive revision of my decisions and the way I arrived at those decisions offered me the chance to reorient myself in the role.

 Growth in ethics & compliance led to a role in the legal fraternity